We were going to start things off with a joke about chameleons.

 And, lest we forget, there is an events company at the helm, and the restaurant is but a corner piece in the jigsaw of ambitious plans they’re assembling here.
 In time we’ll apparently see in & around the building (deep breath) immersive cinema nights, multi-sensory surrealist events, a gallery space, a “futuristic fitness experience”, live music, dance classes, a flower market, and a private members club underneath the church with it’s own restaurant to boot.
 And, yes, that all sounds like a lot…

 …but we’re sure it’ll all blend right in.

-NOTE: The Garden at Chameleon is open now (Weds-Sun) and the Greenhouses are due to cut the ribbon on May 21st.
+NOTE: Both the Garden and the Greenhouses at Chameleon are open now (Weds-Sun).
 You can find out more, and make a booking at their website right HERE.

 Chameleon | 1 Marylebone Road, NW1 4AQ

 Looking for outdoor dining ideas?
 Behold our list of (really good) places to eat outside in London